ShaneMaglangit/shanemaglangit-gatsby/README.md

-> Note: Future updates will be committed in a private repository
+> Note: Future updates will be committed in a private repository but the live site will stay up-to-date
 ## Live site :rocket:

 The live site can be found [here](https://www.shanemaglangit.com/)